Julio Cortázar: Works

+Hopscotch, the most significant of his novels, established Cortázar as one of the leading writers of the Latin American Boom in the 1960s and has been called the greatest Latin American novel of the 20th century.
+Other notable works from this period include Historias de cronopios y famas (1962), a book of brief and eccentric prose passages that resists categorization, and an expanded Final del Juego (1964) including ten additional stories.

-The open-ended structure of Hopscotch, which invites the reader to choose between a linear and a non-linear mode of reading, has been praised by other Latin American writers, including José Lezama Lima, Giannina Braschi, Carlos Fuentes, Gabriel García Márquez, and Mario Vargas Llosa.
-Cortázar's use of interior monologue and stream of consciousness owes much to James Joyce and other modernists, but his main influences were Surrealism, the French Nouveau roman and the improvisatory aesthetic of jazz.
-This last interest is reflected in the notable story "El perseguidor" ("The Pursuer"), which Cortázar based on the life of the bebop saxophonist Charlie Parker.
+Cortázar took influence from English, French and Spanish-American literature, including writers such as Jorge Luis Borges and Edgar Allan Poe.
+His use of interior monologue and stream of consciousness owes much to James Joyce, but his main influences were Surrealism and the improvisatory aesthetic of jazz.
+This last interest is reflected in Hopscotch and the notable story "El perseguidor" ("The Pursuer"), which Cortázar based on the life of the bebop saxophonist Charlie Parker.

-Cortázar also published poetry, drama, and various works of non-fiction.
+Cortázar also published poetry, drama, and various works of non-fiction, some of which relate to or accompany visual works.
 In the 1960s, working with the artist José Silva, he created two almanac-books or libros-almanaque, La vuelta al día en ochenta mundos and Último Round, which combined various texts written by Cortázar with photographs, engravings, and other illustrations, in the manner of the almanaques del mensajero that had been widely circulated in rural Argentina during his childhood.
 One of his last works was a collaboration with Carol Dunlop, The Autonauts of the Cosmoroute, which relates, partly in mock-heroic style, the couple's extended expedition along the autoroute from Paris to Marseille in a Volkswagen camper nicknamed Fafner.
 As a translator, he completed Spanish-language renderings of Robinson Crusoe, Marguerite Yourcenar's novel Mémoires d'Hadrien, and the complete prose works of Edgar Allan Poe.